zvoosh/todoapp/README.md

 ## Deployment

-The project is hosted on Hostinger and can be deployed with domain: https://todolist.dusanprogram.eu
+The project is hosted on Hostinger and can be viewed on domain: https://todolist.dusanprogram.eu

 ## Licence